IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/README.md

 **SigKAN** might be suitable for either of the examples to leverage its advanced geometric feature capture.

 ### Accomplishments/Discoveries:
-- V 1.1 of the Jupyter codes works perfectly for example 2.
+- V 1.3: All examples work for basic KAN, however, further optimization is required.